intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 The "Happy Birthday" examples above are perfect for exploring the importance of melodic minor.
 By keeping the interval sizes from "Happy Birthday" but changing the pitches to fit the various forms of minor, you can hear three similar but distinct versions of "Happy Birthday".
 When a student first listens to the natural minor version, they often feel that the first `te` does not work with the rest of the tune, and in the harmonic minor version, the augmented 2nd that occurs between `ti` and `le` is jarring.
 On the other hand, the melodic minor version sounds entirely correct (although some may not like the darker tone of a traditionally "happy" song.)

 This easily highlights the role of melodic minor -- to create melodies in minor.
 By having both an ascending and descending version, we can resolve the sixth and seventh scale degrees upward and downward by relying on the tendency of those scale degrees. `Te` and `le` both have a strong downward pull and almost always resolve downward. `Ti` and `la` both have a strong upward pull and tend to resolve upward.
 These are general rules and are occasionally broken, but I encourage you to play with the example below to hear how "strange" the piece becomes if you do not allow the sixth and seventh scale degrees to account for their resolutions.
-(Try putting `la` in for every sixth scale degree for the most obviously jarring version.)
+(Try putting `la` in for every sixth scale degree for the most jarring version.)

 {% capture ex8 %}X:8
 %%staffsep 100%